MattiaCazzolla/starUML-watermark-remover/README.md

 # StarUML-watermark-remover

-Simple python script to remove the "UNREGISTERED" StarUML watermark from <code>svg</code> files
+Simple python script able to remove the "UNREGISTERED" StarUML watermark from <code>svg</code> files

 ## Installation
 Clone this repository